keenan/cordova-phonegap-audio-encode/README.md

  * by Lyle Pratt
  * Updated Oct 2012 by Keenan Wyrobek for Cordova 2.1.0
  * Updated November 2013 by John Croucher for Cordova 3.0
+ * Updated January 2014 by Tomas Krones for Cordova 3.3

 ## About this Plugin ##